cymcsg/UltimateAndroid/README.md

 #####Normal way:
 If you use gradle way and you want to edit it at the same time,you can use ``Import Non-Android Studio Project``(need Android Studio 1.0).If you use normal way,you can pay attention that UltimateAndroid  depends on appcompat, UltimateAndroidUi  depends on UltimateAndroid,and the DemoOfUi is depends on UltimateAndroidUi.

-2.As the function of View Injection which use ButterKnife,you should config your IDE before you can compile the project.***Most of  IDEs require additional configuration in order to enable annotation processing for Butter Knife, or you can see [IntelliJ IDEA Configuration for Butter Knife ][101] or [Eclipse Configuration for butter Knife][102].***
+2.As the function of View Injection which uses ButterKnife,you should config your IDE before you can compile the project.***Most of  IDEs require additional configuration in order to enable annotation processing for Butter Knife, or you can see [IntelliJ IDEA Configuration for Butter Knife ][101] or [Eclipse Configuration for butter Knife][102].***

-***Notice:The latest version of the framework needs Android Sdk  of Version 21.If you use gradle project, you should use android studio which version should be 0.9.0+***
+***Notice:The latest version of the framework needs Android Sdk  of Version 21.If you use gradle project, you should use android studio which version should be 1.0.0+***

 3.View Injection: